 “Delivery is fast too when we order in bulk online, which is really helpful for a new thriving business.”

 The final stage is to re-silicone all the windows and doors with a colour-matched silicone for a truly professional finish.
-DeCorer is a growing business set up by Chris alongside his highly-successful decorating company which works with major housebuilders on new build residential projects.
+UPVC Painters is a growing business set up by Chris and his business partner Paul Proud alongside their highly-successful decorating company DéCorer which works with major housebuilders and many of the top construction companies on a number of various projects.

 Find out more about the Q1® Multiple Purpose tape here, or watch the DéCorer team in action.